 Seusea turned and pulled at the door knobs.
 They were held fast by something unseen, and even her sorcerous immunity failed against them.

-‘You sent two shiftless whores to fetch the Militia,’ the Chatelaine’s voice continued.
-‘Do you think the guards of Knebber Point will heed the bleating of two sheep?
+‘You sent two shiftless harlots to fetch the Militia,’ the Chatelaine’s voice continued.
+‘Do you think the guards of Dintont Point will heed the bleating of two sheep?
 I am quite safe here in my departed Ilarle’s manor, girl.’

 ‘Show yourself,’ Seusea challenged.
 ‘Try yourself against me, you vile blood-drinking bitch.
 Or does the feeble mageling fear me?’

 ‘Mageling?’
-The Chatelaine appeared ten feet from Seusea, standing proud and defiant on the first steps of the stairs.
-Seusea barely avoided the throwing knife the Chatelaine hurled at her.
-‘You dare insult me so?’
+The Chatelaine appeared before Seusea, standing proud and defiant on the first steps of the stairs.
+Seusea barely avoided the throwing knife the Chatelaine hurled her way.
+‘You dare insult me so?
+I am counted among the great, you sneak-thief whore!’
 Another knife, and Seusea didn’t wholly dodge this one.
 Its razor edge sliced her left arm before it thudded into the door.
-Like a maddened tiger, the Chatelaine screamed and launched herself at Seusea.
+Like a maddened tiger, the Chatelaine screamed and threw herself at Seusea.
 The woman was both strong and agile, and Seusea fought frantically to keep the taloned hands from her throat.
 ‘I’m going to enjoy watching your blood drain into my cups,’ Sera boasted.
 ‘Rooftop-prowling slut!
-Good for naught but gallows-fodder.’
+Good for nothing but gallows-fodder.’